'Through the love of God, we protect our school community. Together we trust, hope, persevere and flourish on life's great adventure.'

 Please see our attendance policy for further details relating to our attendance procedures at St Paul's CE Primary.

-New legislation does not give any entitlement to parents to take their child on holiday during term time.
+Legislation does not give any entitlement to parents to take their child on holiday during term time.
 Any application for leave must be in exceptional circumstances and the Headteacher must be satisfied that the circumstances warrant the granting of leave.

 By law, parents whose children are of compulsory school age and registered at school are responsible for ensuring that their children attend school regularly.
 If they fail to do this they are guilty of an offence and will be given a penalty notice or prosecuted under section 444 of the Education Act 1996.